Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 By modern tragedy, we mean a play dealing with tragic events and having an unhappy ending, especially one concerning the downfall of the main character.

-The play "Facing Death" is a modern tragedy as it ends with the tragic death of the protagonist Mr. Durand.
+The play "Facing Death" is a modern tragedy as it ends with the tragic death of the protagonist, Mr. Durand.
 Modern tragedy deals with realistic representations and common problems.
 Realism and naturalism are the main features of modern play.

 The protagonist of a modern tragedy is a common man.
-Furthermore, modern tragedy deals with the problems of the modern individual such as dysfunctional family relationships, socio-cultural problems, loneliness, etc. Characters become victims of their sociocultural environment, fate, economic class, gender, external environment, etc.
+Furthermore, modern tragedy deals with the problems of the modern individual, such as dysfunctional family relationships, socio-cultural problems, loneliness, etc. Characters become victims of their sociocultural environment, fate, economic class, gender, external environment, etc.

 REFERENCE BEYOND THE TEXT